psyclaudeZ/gh-portal.nvim/README.md

 # gh-portal.nvim

-Open your file in the corresponding GitHub repo, if applicable.
+A lightweight Neovim plugin that opens your current file and cursor line in the corresponding GitHub repository.

 ## Why